drewg13/foundryvtt-scum-and-villainy/README.md

 Clock Actors

 Clock Actors live in your Actors tab (and can be dragged onto a scene as a token).
-To get started, create a new actor and select the "{system}.ClockSheet" sheet.
-You'll still see the default actor artwork; change a clock setting (such as theme or size) or hit the Reset button (between the plus/minus buttons) to generate the correct clock artwork.
+To get started, create a new actor and select the clock actor type.
+Change a clock setting (such as theme or size) or hit the Reset button (between the plus/minus buttons) to generate the correct clock artwork, if it doesn't appear as expected.

 Clock Tiles